Last updated Jan. 25, 2023, by Teresa Carvalho, MS

 LEOPOLD 2 trial

-The goal of LEOPOLD 2, which involved 80 patients with severe hemophilia A, was to compare Kovaltry as an on-demand versus a preventive treatment.
-The study’s results demonstrated that prophylactic therapy was significantly more effective than on-demand treatment.
-Prophylaxis reduced the median annualized bleed rate by 97% compared with on-demand treatment.
+Involving 80 male patients, ages 12-65, with severe hemophilia A, LEOPOLD 2 was designed to compare the effects of Kovaltry when used as an on-demand and as a prophylactic treatment.
+These results demonstrated that prophylaxis was significantly more effective, reducing the median annualized bleed rate by 97% compared with on-demand treatment.

 LEOPOLD Kids trial

-As its name suggests, the LEOPOLD Kids trial sought to evaluate the safety and efficacy of Kovaltry as a prophylactic treatment in children with hemophilia A. Involving 51 patients, ages 1–11, this trial showed that Kovaltry was well-tolerated and effective at treating and preventing bleeds.
+The LEOPOLD Kids trial sought to evaluate the safety and efficacy of Kovaltry as a prophylactic treatment in children with severe hemophilia A, who also could receive on-demand treatment with the medication if they experienced any bleeds.
+The trial, which involved 51 patients, showed that Kovaltry was well tolerated and effective at treating and preventing bleeds in younger patients.

 The safety and efficacy of Kovaltry during surgery also were assessed as part of the LEOPOLD trials.
-A total of 41 patients — both adults and children — underwent surgery while receiving Kovaltry.
+Altogether, 44 patients — both adults and children — underwent a total of 60 minor and major surgeries while receiving Kovaltry.
 The patients, overall, did not experience blood loss outside the expected range for surgery.
 Accordingly, these results demonstrated that Kovaltry can successfully control bleeding during surgery.

 Ongoing trials